 Information Systems Manager

 Information systems managers oversee the development, maintenance and functioning organizations' computer technology systems.
 These systems include networks, databases, hardware and software.
 Information systems managers often supervise other IT department employees, and many specialize in computer systems management or project management.
-According to the U.S. Bureau of Labor Statistics (BLS), the median salary for this position was $131,600 in May 2015, and employment is expected to grow at an approximately average rate of 15% from 2014 to 2024.
+According to the U.S. Bureau of Labor Statistics (BLS), the median salary for this position was $142,530 in May 2018, and employment is expected to grow at a much faster than average rate of 11% from 2018 to 2028.

 Database administrators manage organizations' data storage systems.
 They use their knowledge of database systems to identify storage needs, upgrade outdated systems and troubleshoot issues.
 They also work with network architects and other technology specialists to ensure that their organizations have data security and support.
-The BLS expects an 11% growth in database administrator positions between 2014 and 2024.
-The median salary for these professionals as of May 2015 was $81,710 per year.
+The BLS expects faster than average job growth of 9% in database administrator positions between 2018 and 2028.
+The median salary for these professionals as of May 2018 was $90,070 per year.

 Computer Systems Analyst

 Computer systems analysts assist organizations in developing or upgrading their computer systems for specific purposes, such as accounting or engineering functions.
 They use various forms of data modeling and analysis to design efficient plans and help management with technology-related decision making.
-Job opportunities for computer systems analysts are expected to grow 21% from 2014-2024, according to the BLS.
-These professionals earned a median annual salary of $85,800 in May 2015, as per BLS data.
+Job opportunities for computer systems analysts are expected to grow faster than average by 9% from 2018-2028, according to the BLS.
+These professionals earned a median annual salary of $88,740 in May 2018, as per BLS data.

 The good news about the occupations of computer systems analyst, information systems manager and database administrator is that employment opportunities for the first one is projected to increase at a faster rate and for the second two at a much faster than the national average rate for all occupations.
 A bachelor's degree is generally the minimum requirement to get started.
 Appropriate experience and system familiarity can help you get hired, as well as standing you in good stead for advancement possibilities.